 - Many new owners are more nervous and unsure about handling their new pet when they are at home on their own.
 Hedgehogs can pick up on that nervousness and may think “Gee, they’re nervous about something, I should be nervous about something.
 I’d better protect myself from what is about to happen”.

 - You may be afraid of their prickles but they are afraid of YOU.

-- It takes practice to be an experienced hedgie handler.
-Unfortunately some of our handling inadequacies can make nervous hedgies even more nervous.
+- It takes much practice to be an experienced hedgehog handler.
+Unfortunately some of our handling inadequacies can make a nervous hedgehog even more anxious.

-- With patience, time and remembering the basic handling principals you and your hedgies can overcome prickly beginnings.
+- With patience, time and remembering the basic handling principles you and your hedgehog can overcome prickly beginnings.

 - However, if you don’t handle your hedgehog the way it wants to be handled it won’t respond to you the way you want it to respond.

 - Vacations or other periods of time without handling can contribute to a set back in the bonding process.

 - Hedgehogs will also become more shy and nervous over time if they are not handled regularly.

 - According to Lori Keller, a hedgehog rescue coordinator with the Hedgehog Welfare Society, rescue hedgehogs are generally intractable and grouchy as a result of not being handled regularly or properly.
 When handled properly and consistently many grouchy hedgehogs can be rehabbed into wonderful pets.

 - It is not uncommon for hedgehogs to skip their first meal in their new home.

 - Sometimes hedgehogs are just too busy sleeping or exploring to take the time to eat.

 - Millermeade Farms provides a week’s worth of food with every hedgehog.
 We do suggest that you purchase additional food with your hedgehog.

 - It is a good idea to keep your hedgehog on the same diet for at least a month to make sure it is well adjusted to its new home.